Kees de Bot

-Cornelis Kees de Bot (born 1951) is a Dutch linguist.
+Cornelis Kees de Bot (born 11 March 1951) is a Dutch linguist.
 He is currently the chair of applied linguistics at the University of Groningen, Netherlands, and at the University of Pannonia.
 He is known for his work on second language development and the use of dynamical systems theory to study second language development.

 Career

-De Bot obtained his PhD degree in general linguistics and applied linguistics in 1982 at the University of Nijmegen.
+De Bot obtained his PhD in general linguistics and applied linguistics in 1982 at the University of Nijmegen.
 His PhD research concerned the use of visualizations of intonation as a teaching aid.

-In May 1994 he became chair of Applied Linguistics and head of department at the University of Nijmegen.
-In November 2002 he became chair of Applied Linguistics at the University of Groningen.
+In May 1994, he became chair of Applied Linguistics and head of department at the University of Nijmegen.
+In November 2002, he became chair of Applied Linguistics at the University of Groningen.
 He is a trustee of the TESOL International Research Foundation and a member of the Program Committee of the Department of Modern Languages of Carnegie Mellon University.